Gema manual page

 - @name{args}

-- invoke built-in function or user-defined translation domain (action
+invoke built-in function or user-defined translation domain (action only)

 - @special-character

-- has the default meaning of the special character by itself, as documented
+has the default meaning of the special character by itself, as

-here; this can be used to access the original functionality of a character
+documented here; this can be used to access the original functionality of a

 function.